-3.4 Transportation Systems Technology and Intelligent Systems Planning advanced control strategies for the efficient and effective operation of the transportation system.
+3.4 Transportation Systems Technology and Intelligent Systems Planning

+Intelligent Transportation Systems are essentially the application and integration of advanced technologies, information processing, communications technologies and advanced control strategies for the efficient and effective operation of the transportation system.
 Common techniques of ITS applications include Roadway management, Emergency management, Transit management, Systems management, and operations management.